 - Costs associated with clearing of buried construction infrastructure such as oil pipelines due to sand and dust during the storms

-Reducing the Effect of Sand and Dust Storms
+Reducing the Impact of Sand and Dust Storms

 - Take appropriate control of dust raising factors such as increasing the vegetation cover where possible.
 It helps in stabilization of the soil, sand dunes and form windbreaks.